Muslims without Mosques, Mosques without Muslims: Muslim Immigration and the Establishment of Mosques in North America, 1920-2010

 Saginaw Valley State University, University Center, Michigan

 Cole, Roy and Crescentini, Enzo, "Muslims without Mosques, Mosques without Muslims: Muslim Immigration and the Establishment of Mosques in North America, 1920-2010" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 52.
+52.